 Latvia Economic News

-In September, consumer prices increased 0.4% from the previous month, which contrasted August’s 0.6% decrease.
+In December, consumer prices rose 0.1% from the previous month, matching November’s increase.